cavalen/aolab-azure/README.md

 ## DELETING THE LAB
-At the end of the Lab do not forget to delete the resources created to avoid unwanted charges
+At the end of the Lab do not forget to delete the resources created to avoid unwanted charges.

 You can delete the Lab by running a provided Ansible Playbook Go to `./aolab-azure/deploy-lab` and run: